qaul/qaul.net_legacy/openwrt/BUILD_CUSTOM_IMAGE.md

 ### Via Web Interface

-* Open the IP address of your router in a web bowser.
+* Open the IP address of your router in a web browser.
 * Click on login.
   Username: root
   Password: qaul.net